doctest/doctest/doc/markdown/features.md

 - This makes the barrier for writing tests much lower - you don't have to: **1.** make a separate source file **2.** include a bunch of stuff in it **3.** add it to the build system and **4.** add it to source control - You can just write the tests for a class or a piece of functionality at the bottom of the source file (or even header file).
 - Also tests in the production code can be thought of as documentation or comments - showing how an API is used.
 - Tests can be shipped to the customer with the software to diagnose a bug faster.
+- [TDD](https://en.wikipedia.org/wiki/Test-driven_development) in C++ has never been easier!

 The library can be used like any other even if you are not fond of the idea of mixing production code and tests.
-It is (or will be) on par with most of the other libraries as far as features go but is much lighter, portable and clear - see the [**features**](#features).
+It is (or will be) on par with most of the other libraries as far as features go but is much lighter, portable and clear - see below.

 ### Unintrusive (transparent):